-Remove charger plug from vehicle receptacle and properly store cable prior to moving vehicle.
+Remove charger plug from vehicle receptacle (AC plug if equipped with an on-board charger) and properly store cable prior to moving vehicle.
 To operate vehicle:

 - Apply the service brake, place the key in the key switch and turn it to the 'ON' position. - Move the direction selector to the direction desired. - Release the park brake by depressing the service brake pedal until the park brake releases. - Slowly depress the accelerator pedal to start the motor.
 Release service brake when motor starts. - When the accelerator pedal is released, the motor stops.
 To stop the vehicle more quickly, depress the service brake pedal.